Necessary and Sufficient Watermark for Large Language Models

 \section{Introduction}

 Large language models (LLMs) have achieved remarkable performances in a wide range of NLP tasks, including language generation \citep{chen2021evaluating}, question answering \citep{joshi2017triviaqa,kwiatkowski2019natural}, and reasoning tasks \citep{bisk2020piqa,kojima2022large}.
 Recently, many pre-trained LLMs have been released \citep{brown2020language,chung2022scaling,zhang2022opt,touvron2023llama}, which can now generate natural and fluent texts that are indistinguishable from texts written by humans.
-For instance, \citet{brown2020language} evaluated the quality of the news articles generated by GPT-3, demonstrating that humans cannot distinguish between news articles generated by GPT-3 and those written by humans.
+For instance, \citet{brown2020language} evaluated the quality of the news articles generated by GPT-3, demonstrating that humans can hardly distinguish between news articles generated by GPT-3 and those written by humans.

 As the performance of LLMs improves for various tasks, the risk that LLMs are used for malicious purposes, such as generating fake news, also increases \citep{zellers2019defending}.
+In addition to fake news, it can be a serious concern to use bots to try to manipulate election campaigns or to use LLMs to generate academic papers \citep{kirchenbauer2023watermark}.
 Thus, it is crucial to develop methods to identify whether LLMs or humans write texts.
 Watermarking is one of the powerful techniques for this purpose, which inserts information into texts such that the inserted information is imperceptible to humans and can be easily identified by some algorithms \citep{venugopal2011watermarking,he2021protecting,he2022cater,zhao2023protecting,kuditipudi2023robust,zhao2023provable,kirchenbauer2023watermark,kirchenbauer2023reliability,christ2023undetectable}.
-Recently, \citet{kirchenbauer2023watermark} proposed the Hard/Soft-Watermark,\footnote{We coined the name ``Hard/Soft-Watermark'' in this work to refer to the watermarking methods by \citet{kirchenbauer2023watermark}.} which inserts watermarks by generating text using only a subset of vocabulary.
-Texts generated by LLMs consist only of a subset of vocabulary, whereas texts written by humans consist of an entire vocabulary.
-Thus, we can identify whether LLMs or humans write text using statistical hypothesis testing. \citet{kirchenbauer2023watermark} demonstrated that the Hard/Soft-Watermark can identify whether LLMs or humans write texts almost perfectly.
-However, because LLMs generate texts with only a subset of vocabulary, the generated texts are often of low quality.
+Recently, \citet{kirchenbauer2023watermark} proposed the Hard/Soft-Watermark, which inserts watermarks by generating text using only a subset of vocabulary.\footnote{We coined the name ``Hard/Soft-Watermark'' to refer to the watermarking methods by \citet{kirchenbauer2023watermark}.} Texts generated by the watermarked LLMs consist only of a subset of vocabulary, whereas texts written by humans consist of an entire vocabulary.
+Thus, we can identify whether LLMs or humans write texts using statistical hypothesis testing. \citet{kirchenbauer2023watermark} demonstrated that texts generated by LLMs with the Hard/Soft-Watermark can be distinguished from human-written texts almost perfectly.
+However, the generated texts are often low-quality because LLMs generate texts with only a subset of vocabulary.